The story behind the brand is often worth knowing a little about

-In the absolute belief and with the unwavering conviction that there must be another way to retain our professionalism, credibility and integrity but to be our authentic selves and to connect emotionally as well as intellectually I set out to find how.
+With an unwavering belief that there must be another way to retain our professionalism, credibility and integrity but to remain our authentic selves, I set out to find how.

-Many were actors, others were simply people who had been trained to train and a fair number seemed to have previously worked in the field of psychology.
-The only thing that most of them had in common when it came connecting with others in business was that they had never actually given a presentation to senior management, the board or speak at a conference.
+Many had never actually given a presentation to senior management, the board or speak at a conference.
 They had never had to present extremely difficult, complex or challenging ideas to professionals where the stakes were high.

 They knew the theory of how to do it and could teach it very clearly to others but didn’t know what it was like to do so for themselves.

-It was even worse than that as I witnessed trainers who were being paid large sums of money to teach people to:
+I witnessed trainers who were being paid to teach people to:

 Stop moving their hands

 Present with less passion